NascimentoDavi/NascimentoDavi/README.md

 ###

-<h3 align="left">I'm On the fifith Computer Science semester at college.
+<h3 align="left">I'm On the sixth Computer Science semester at college.
 Currently learning Laravel and improving other habilities.</h3>

 ###